What is a Travel letter?

-Content rich text editorHome Office regulations require students travelling during term time to have approval from their academic department.
-If necessary, Student Services will contact your department on your behalf once you have requested a travel letter and ensure that you receive a copy of their approval.
-If you are only travelling over the weekend, you do not need permission from your department.
+If necessary, Student Services will contact your department on your behalf once you've requested a travel letter and ensure that you receive a copy of their approval.

 Do I need a visa to travel?